How is Small Claims Court handling cases during COVID-19?

 Motions without Notice

-The court is hearing requests for motions in writing without notice.
-“In writing” means that you don’t have to go to a hearing for the motion.
+The court is accepting requests for motions in writing without notice.
+“In writing” means that you don't have to go to a hearing for the motion.
 The judge makes a decision based on the documents you filed.

 “Without notice” means that you don't have to serve documents on the other parties to tell them about your motion.
 The judge makes a decision without them knowing.
 The other parties get a copy of the decision only after it's made.